 (143) "But how could (any work) be done by someone having no good qualities?
 Thus, all of us possess good qualities!
 (And, after all,) there are those among whom this one is inferior and there are those among whom I'm in fact superior.

-(144) "Such things as the decline of my ethical discipline and outlook are due to disturbing emotions, and not from their being under my control.
+(144) "Such things as the decline of my ethical discipline and outlook are due to disturbing emotions, and from their not being under my control.
 I need to be healed to the best of his ability: I even readily accept the pain (involved).

 (145) "But (not only) does this one not treat me as someone to be healed, why does he look down on me?
 What use are his good qualities to me, when this one is the 'me' having good qualities?